Seven Strategies for Drama-Free Communication

 Sometimes, however, it just helps to vent or share outrage with supportive friends and family.
 This should be done privately and with caution.
 There can be consequences for publicly calling out inappropriate behavior, no matter how bad it may be.

 Some social media outlets, like Facebook, have settings to limit who sees certain posts.
 I used this in the months leading up to the election, when my cousin’s uninformed comments became annoying, or another friend’s comments were dismissive of people I love.
 Limiting who saw my posts seemed like the polite thing to do, and it satisfied my cravings for engaging in educated dialogues.
-Limiting conversations to like-minded may lead to echo-chambers, but it can also reduce stress induced by conflict and drama.
+Limiting conversations to like-minded may lead to echo chambers, but it can also reduce stress induced by conflict and drama.

 Being direct can be awkward.